He's "rjjansen" in Sturtevant, Wisconsin. Has 5 machines listed.

 Don't know if its Babin, but in the same league.

 Why do you say this?
 This guy's descriptions are very terse, but no misspellings (Did I misspell that?)
 Babin tended to rattle on 3-5 lines about a machine, and rife with errors and misspellings.
 This seller has a 100% rating that dates from July 2002.
 Unless Babin has just recently hijacked this guy's account, it seems unlikely.

 I did a bit of "spot the Babin" a couple years ago, and his eBay style is pretty easy to identify.

 Babin has been identified, he's operating out of CT using two ebay accounts.
 I've purchased a few small items with no problems.
 Since I can't personally verify it's him and have no direct knowledge of his past dealings, I'm not going to name the accounts.
 They have been mentioned here if anyone wants to do a google search.
 It seems like he's tending more toward fixed price buy it now items than no reserve auctions.

 It's me again.
 Using one of my aliases ;-)

+Maybe he's evolved a little after reading some of the posts here.
 Maybe he learned to use a spellchecker.
 You must learn to think like the Babin to catch the Babin.

+PolyTech Forum website is not affiliated with any of the manufacturers or service providers discussed here.
 All logos and trade names are the property of their respective owners.